Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 When should couples select their Medicare coverage individually?

 You should almost always choose your Medicare coverage based only on your own health care needs.
 Medicare is different from coverage in the individual or group market in that coverage is chosen individually – and this means spouses may end up in very different plans.
 People under 65 might shop on the individual market for a single “family plan” to cover their entire household – allowing for combined family deductibles and out-of-pocket maximums.
-But premiums and cost-sharing for Medicare coverage are always for an individual – even if two spouses enroll in the same plan.

 This means each spouse can individualize their coverage.
 If one spouse sees a doctor who only accepts a specific Medicare Advantage plan, they may choose Medicare Advantage coverage that provides access to that specific doctor.
 At the same time, the other spouse could end up choosing Original Medicare with a Medigap plan, in order to have access to a broad network of health care providers.